harness/developer-hub/docs/chaos-engineering/features/experiments/alert-integration.md

 HCE currently supports selecting resource types as chaos experiments from Kubernetes and Linux chaos experiments.
 :::

-10. You can associate a rule with one or more conditions. select **+ Add Condition**.
+4. You can associate a rule with one or more conditions. select **+ Add Condition**.
 In this modal, you can either create a condition or select one or more conditions that you created earlier.
 Select **Continue**.

     ![](./static/alert-integration/condition-11.png)

 ### Create a condition

-11. Provide the **Condition Name**, events (such as chaos experiment started, stopped, or completed) for which you wish to receive the alerts.
+1. Provide the **Condition Name**, events (such as chaos experiment started, stopped, or completed) for which you wish to receive the alerts.
 Select **Apply**.

     ![](./static/alert-integration/create-12.png)

-12. You will see that some conditions have been configured for your rule.
+2. You can see some conditions configured for your rule.
 Select **Continue**.

     ![](./static/alert-integration/set-13.png)

 ### Select channel for alerts

-13. Select **Select Channels**.
+1. Select **Select Channels**.

     ![](./static/alert-integration/set-channel-14-2.png)

-14. Select one of the channel/s that you configured earlier and select **Apply Selected**.
+2. Select one of the channel/s that you configured earlier and select **Apply Selected**.
 To create a new channel, select **New Channel**.

     ![](./static/alert-integration/apply-15.png)

-15. You can **Enable** or disable the rule based on whether you select or de-select the radio button.
+3. You can **Enable** or disable the rule based on whether you select or de-select the radio button.
 By default, it is **Enable on Save**.
 Select **Submit**.

     ![](./static/alert-integration/submit-16.png)

 :::tip
-If you try to create two rules on the same chaos experiment, you can seamlessly do so, and this results in you receiving two (or the number of rules you created the alerts) alerts for the same chaos experiment.
+If you try to create multiple rules on the same chaos experiment, you can seamlessly do so, and this results in you receiving multiple alerts (one per rule) for the same chaos experiment.
 :::

 ### Sample run report

-Once you set up your email to receive alerts and the feature flag is enabled, you will receive a run report as an attachment similar to the below report.
+Once you set up your email to receive alerts and the feature flag is enabled, you should receive a run report as an attachment similar to the below report.
 This report will describe the run details, fault details, and so on.

     ![](./static/alert-integration/sample-report-17.png)